 On December 6, PVA captured the North Korean capital Pyongyang and pursued the US 8th Army fleeing the town.

 Over the following two weeks, the remaining US Marines battled their way to the port of Hungnam, from which they were evacuated by sea.

 By December 15, US and South Korean forces were back at the 38th parallel where they began their military adventure.

 On December 16, US President Truman declared a national emergency with Presidential Proclamation, which remained in force until September 14, 1978.

-Chinese Volunteers and North Koreans concluded the second phase counter-offensive by joining forces at the east coast after delivered a crushing blow to the US dream of the Home-by-Christmas (and they never recovered from the blow).
+Chinese Volunteers and North Koreans concluded the second phase counter-offensive by joining forces on the east coast after delivering a crushing blow to the US dream of the Home-by-Christmas (and they never recovered from the blow).